 Note that it is politics and departmental management making bad policy and not problematic workers at the core of this issue.

-The child protection system should be structured in the best interest of the children who need it and not just to accommodate workers or institutions.
-It is a problem.
+Jan Callison** indicated that a child protection system should be structured in the best interest of the children who need it and not primarily to accommodate workers or institutions.
+It was a problem at the time.